 Hot, dry conditions take a serious toll on our farms, our forests, and our watersheds, increasing Wildfires and Wildfire Smoke, and affecting our Mental Health.
 Low flows are super hard on fish and the many (humans and non-humans alike) who rely on our rivers and streams.
-For more info, click on the buttons above or scroll down.

 Dealing with Drought